syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 ## How to style a particular column

-User can apply style to a paticular column based on the properties of the `Column` provided in the `QueryCellStyleEventArgs` of the `QueryCellStyle` event.
+Based on the properties of the `Column` provided in the `QueryCellStyleEventArgs` of the `QueryCellStyle` event, style can be applied to a particular column.

 {% highlight c# %}